 The Two Jakes (1990) ***1/2

-TTJ is a tad long, can be a touch boring at times, has a few zany moments that perhaps feel a bit over the top (though I can't help but love them), and it is definitely a slow burner, but if you avoid comparing it to its predecessor—it's a quite enjoyable and handsome-looking film with wonderful costumes, production design, and very good performances.
+TTJ is a tad long, can be a touch boring at times, and the voiceover is a genre trope that probably could have been avoided (though Nicholson’s dulcet tones lend itself to that sort of thing).
+The film has a few zany moments that perhaps feel a bit over the top (though I can't help but love them) and it is definitely a slow burner, but if you avoid comparing it to its predecessor—it's a very enjoyable and handsome-looking film with wonderful costumes, production design, and good performances.

 Comments